Visit the Kinetico Water Systems website to:

 What Causes Cloudy Water?

-Tap water that appears to be cloudy or milky can often be attributed to excess air inside of the water.
-Hot water is often more cloudy than cooler water since expanded molecules trap more gasses that appear as small bubbles in the water.
-This type of turbidity usually dissipates after a few minutes as the captured air bubbles rise to the surface and escape into the air.
+Tap water that looks cloudy or milky is often caused by excess air trapped in the water.
+Hot water tends to appear cloudier than cold water because expanded molecules hold more gases, which form small bubbles.
+This type of turbidity is generally harmless and usually clears up after a few minutes as the air bubbles rise to the surface and escape.

 If Your Water Has Any Discoloration,